Independence Party of New York: Nader

-In 2004, the Independence Party endorsed Ralph Nader in his independent bid for president.
+In 2004 the Independence Party endorsed Ralph Nader in his independent bid for president.
 Nader also petitioned for an independent line, which he named the Peace and Justice Party.
 Nader received 84,247 votes on the Independence Party line as opposed to 15,626 on Peace and Justice.

+Bloomberg

 With the approach of the 2005 elections for municipal offices, Bloomberg gave the Newman-controlled Manhattan branch of the Independence Party $250,000 to fund a phone bank seeking to recruit volunteers for Bloomberg's re-election campaign.
 On May 28, 2005, the Independence Party endorsed Michael Bloomberg for re-election.
 Bloomberg won by a wide margin.
-During the campaign, a consulting outfit controlled by the Newman wing of the party received an additional $180,000 as a Bloomberg campaign subcontractor, according to the New York City Campaign Finance Board.
+During the campaign a consulting outfit controlled by the Newman wing of the party received an additional $180,000 as a Bloomberg campaign subcontractor, according to the New York City Campaign Finance Board.

-Since the summer of 2005, the party has had an internal factional struggle between libertarians in much of New York and Long Island, and followers of Marxist psychotherapist Fred Newman based in New York City.
-In September 2005, the brewing struggle resulted in the party's state executive committee's ousting Lenora Fulani and other Newman followers.
+In September 2005 the brewing struggle resulted in the party's state executive committee's ousting Fulani and other Newman followers.
 The catalyst was a media controversy over Fulani's refusal to publicly disavow her now-infamous 1989 statement that Jews are "mass murderers of people of color".
 Seventy-five percent of all state committee members supported this move.

 But Fulani—whose supporters called the purge racist, sexist, McCarthyistic and even antisemitic—continues to be active in the party's Newman-controlled New York City machine.
 The New York County chairperson Cathy Stewart and party strategist Jacqueline Salit run it on Newman's behalf.
 The New York City organization remains the most influential of the party's factions because of its small army of hard-working volunteers and the financial support it receives from prominent politicians and Newman's own political and psychotherapy base.